KyouyamaKazusa0805/Sudoku/README.md

 //Console.WriteLine(analysisResultConverted.ToString()); // Same.
 ```

 In the future, I'd like to apply this solution to **almost every platform**.
-I may finish the Win10 app project, android app project, bot on common online platforms (QQ, Bilibili and so on).
+I may finish the Win10 app project, android app project, bot on common on-line platforms (QQ, Bilibili and so on).

 Please note that the programming language version is always used as 'preview', which means some preview features are still used in this solution.